TheHoodini/TheHoodini/README.md

   <img src="./pfbanner.png"/>
 </div>

+###

 Hi!
-I'm Juan Diego, a Systems and Computing Engineering student with a passion for designing games, creativity and developing software.
+I'm Juan Diego, a Systems and Computing Engineering student with a passion for designing games, many artistic mediums and developing software.

 <h2>A little about me</h2>